Jwalanth61/Inicon/README.md

 ## Flags Used in the Tool

 - `-d, --domain`: Specify the domain to perform reconnaissance on.
 This flag is **required**.
-- `--subenum`: Flag to perform subdomain enumeration using the specified wordlist.
+- `--subenum`: Flag to view subdomain enumeration list.
-- `--livesub`: Flag to check for live subdomains after enumeration.
+- `--livesub`: Flag to check and view for live subdomains.
 - `--metafiles`: Flag to check for specific metafiles on live subdomains.
 - `-w, --wordlist`: Specify the wordlist file to use for subdomain enumeration.
 - `-v, --verbose`: Enable verbose output for detailed information during execution.